 - Winged scapula: a deviation in the normal resting position of the scapula

-Some of the causes, as mentioned above, lead to scapular pain in just one shoulder blade.
-For instance, gallbladder disease causes pain in the right shoulder blade, while heart attack provokes characteristic pain in the left shoulder blade.
+Some of these causes can lead to scapular pain in just one shoulder blade.
+For instance, gallbladder disease causes pain in the right shoulder blade, while a heart attack causes pain in the left shoulder blade.

 What Are The Symptoms Associated With Scapula Pain?